The removal of barriers to access to remedy

 Legal Disclaimer: Personal information collected to register for Human Rights in Business Training Session events may be used in the development of attendance lists and other event materials, communications surrounding the event, but will not be shared with third parties not involved in the planning and preparation of the event.

 Human Rights in Business Training Session IV

 11 May 2016

 In May 2016, the Human Rights in Business held various training events in Amsterdam, Netherlands, Netherlands at the Marine Etablissement, Amsterdam, Netherlands as part of the EU Roadmap to Business Rights Conference.

-To advance the implementation of the Business and Human Rights agenda of the European Union and its member states, European civil society and the Kingdom of the Netherlands are jointly organising a pan-European, multi-stakeholder conference during the Dutch presidency of the EU in spring 2016.
+To advance the implementation of the Business and Human Rights agenda of the European Union and its member states, European civil society and the Kingdom of the Netherlands jointly organised a pan-European, multi-stakeholder conference during the Dutch presidency of the EU in spring 2016.

 The European Union has the potential to be an international game-changer when it comes to business and human rights.
 The landmark UN Guiding Principles on Business and Human Rights (UNGPs) were adopted five years ago and provide the EU with important tools to achieve business respect for human rights.
 Despite the overall commitment to the UNGPs by the EU member states, there is still much to do to improve their implementation.
 The Dutch presidency promotes a two-pronged approach, which is to implement the UNGPs at EU level as well as national level.
 This entails that the EU and all Member States should develop coherent action plans on business and human rights, including legal and policy reforms

-We invite decision makers, politicians, business leaders, NGOs, trade unions, and researchers to discuss how we can further advance this agenda together on 11 May 2016 in Amsterdam.
+Decision makers, politicians, business leaders, NGOs, trade unions, and researchers came together to discuss how to further advance this agenda together on 11 May 2016 in Amsterdam.

 Human Rights in Business Training Session III